a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 A balance is achieved in finding the “best” lens for Yellowstone when we can have the maximum telephoto range of 500mm or 600mm, but also able to zoom out to 100mm or 200mm.

-What’s more is that these lenses are not nearly as costly as the big primes, usually costing somewhere between $1,000 and $2,000 (vs. $8,000 plus with big primes).
+What’s more?
+These lenses are not nearly as costly as the big primes.
+They usually cost somewhere between $1,000 and $2,000 (vs. $8,000 plus for big primes).
 In addition, they are smaller and lighter than their older counterparts.

 a small pine martin peers from the branches in yellowstone